Oklahoma National Guard helicopter, crew to support Hurricane Helene relief efforts

 |0

-This work, Oklahoma National Guard helicopter, crew to support Hurricane Helene relief efforts [Image 2 of 2], by SSG Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard helicopter, crew to support Hurricane Helene relief efforts, by MAJ Kayla Christopher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.